 This blog is the last in a series by Steven Benner (the first can be found here), which can now conveniently be accessed in a Scholarly Essay.
 Throughout the series, Benner discusses the nature of scientific progress and the difficulty of defining what is and is not science.
-Discussion questions are included at the bottom of each post.

 In my previous blogs, I outlined several reasons why non-scientists often have a difficult time understanding what scientists do.
 Scientists study many different things using very different techniques.
 Science cannot easily be pinned down by being stated in falsifiable hypotheses, and science is a thoroughly human endeavor.
 Sometimes there is sufficient real evidence to challenge a paradigm, but often this challenge is blocked by the sociology of the field.